Learning how to get plaque off your teeth with braces is an important part of keeping your smile healthy.

 Rinsing with mouthwash for 30 seconds after brushing and flossing can help reach areas in the mouth that brushing alone might miss, ensuring a more thorough clean.

-Be sure to choose a mouthwash that is alcohol-free to avoid drying out your mouth, which can lead to other oral health issues.
+Be sure to choose an alcohol-free mouthwash to avoid drying out your mouth, which can lead to other oral health issues.

 Incorporating mouthwash into your daily routine can significantly improve your oral hygiene while wearing braces.